arbCoding/PsSp/README.md

  * [Dear ImGui](https://github.com/ocornut/imgui/tree/v1.89.5) v1.89.5.
 This provides the OS-independent GUI.
  * [OpenGL3](https://www.opengl.org/) this is a graphical backend for the GUI.
  * [GLFW3](https://www.glfw.org/) this is a graphical backend for the GUI.
  * [ImGuiFileDialog](https://github.com/aiekick/ImGuiFileDialog.git), Lib_Only branch.
-This adds OS-independent File Dialogs to Dead ImGui.
+This adds OS-independent File Dialogs to Dear ImGui.
  * [sac-format](https://github.com/arbCoding/sac-format).
 This provides binary SAC-file (seismic) I/O, both low-level functions and the high-level SacStream class.
  * [FFTW3](https://www.fftw.org/).
 This is necessary for spectral functionality (FFT, IFFT).